appbaseio/Docs/content/docs/reactivesearch/react/v3/overview/quickstart.md

 ### Step 2: Adding the first component

 Lets add our first ReactiveSearch component: [ReactiveBase](/docs/reactivesearch/react/v3/overview/reactivebase/), it is a provider component that allows specifying the Elasticsearch index to connect to.
-Here, we will be using an Elasticsearch instance running via the [ReactiveSearch Docker Open Source deployment](/docs/hosting/open-source/).
-Follow [this guide](https://docs.appbase.io/docs/hosting/open-source/) to get your own ReactiveSearch instance running alongside your Elasticsearch cluster.
+Here, we will be using an Elasticsearch instance running via the [ReactiveSearch Docker deployment](/docs/gettingstarted/install/).
+Follow [this guide](https://docs.reactivesearch.io/docs/gettingstarted/install/) to get your own ReactiveSearch instance running alongside your Elasticsearch cluster.

 ![create an appbase.io index](https://www.dropbox.com/s/qa5nazj2ajaskr6/wky0vrsPPB.gif?raw=1)